erikfransson/CCBuilder/README.md

 `surface_voxels, gb_voxels, interface_voxels = ccb_c.calc_surface_prop(M, grain_ids_1)`

-the surface and interface voxels are not needed for the MCP run but are useful when analyzing the final structure (will be discussed more in Outputs and results).
+the surface and interface voxels are not needed for the MCP run but are useful when analyzing the final structure.

 In the MCP algorithm a grain boundary voxel is chosen at random and the grain_id of its neighbors are checked.
 The id of the neighboring WC grains are inserted into a set and the chosen voxels id is changed to a random id from the set.
 This change will lead to a total grain boundary area change dA and the change is accepted with a probability of min{ 1 , exp(-dA/kT )}.